IanMalkaviac/MysticalMechanics/README.md

   Min and max length restrictions for axles

   # This Fork
-  This fork is an attempt to move this Mod to a newer versions of Minecraft Currently work is proceeding to get functional in Minecraft 1.15.2
+  This fork is an attempt to move this Mod to a newer versions of Minecraft.
+  Currently work is proceeding to get functional in Minecraft 1.15.2